WABG-TV: History

-On September 13, 2006, WABG launched a Fox affiliate, "Delta Fox 10", on a new second digital subchannel.
-Previously, the national Foxnet service provided Fox programming to cable subscribers in the Delta area, which was one of the last markets to be offered the service.
-The cable-only service originally planned to close down on September 1, 2006, but was delayed until September 12 to allow WABG time to set up the new affiliate.
+On September 13, 2006, WABG launched a Fox affiliate on its second digital subchannel under the name Delta Fox 10.
+The launch followed the discontinuation of Foxnet, a cable-only service that had provided Fox programming to cable subscribers in the Mississippi Delta.
+The Delta was among the final U.S. markets to receive Foxnet.
+The service had originally been scheduled to shut down on September 1, 2006, but its shutdown was delayed until September 12 to give WABG additional time to launch its Fox service.

-When WABG-DT2 started operations, it was not a 24-hour station due to a lack of syndicated programming rights.
-"Delta Fox" aired programming from 5 to 10:35 p.m. weekdays, 4 to 10:30 p.m. on Saturdays, and 5 to 10:35 p.m. on Sundays outside football and NASCAR seasons.
-"Delta Fox" aired all Fox Sports programming on weekends regardless of starting time.
-Because of this limited schedule, it would not carry the network's Saturday morning children's block, 4Kids TV.
-On October 26, 2009, Delta Fox started broadcasting 20 hours of programming Monday through Friday along with extended hours on the weekends, eventually having a full 24/7 schedule.
+WABG-DT2 initially operated on a limited schedule because WABG did not have sufficient rights to syndicated programming.
+Delta Fox initially aired programming from 5:00 to 10:35 p.m. on weekdays, 4:00 to 10:30 p.m. on Saturdays, and 5:00 to 10:35 p.m. on Sundays outside of the football and NASCAR seasons.
+Fox Sports programming was carried regardless of the subchannel's normal operating hours.
+Because of its limited schedule, Delta Fox initially did not carry Fox's Saturday-morning children's programming block, 4Kids TV.

+On October 26, 2009, Delta Fox expanded its schedule to approximately 20 hours of programming on weekdays and extended its weekend operating hours.
+The service subsequently expanded to a full-time schedule.

 Programming

-Like many ABC affiliates in rural areas in the South and all ABC affiliates in Mississippi, WABG did not carry NYPD Blue when it first premiered, but on January 3, 1995, it began airing the series.
-In 1994, WABG was one of two ABC affiliates that did not air the Roseanne episode "Don't Ask, Don't Tell" that featured a same-sex kiss between Roseanne and guest star Mariel Hemingway.
+Like many ABC affiliates in the rural South, WABG-TV did not initially air NYPD Blue when the series premiered in 1993.
+Mississippi ABC affiliates had been among the stations that declined to carry the program because of its adult content.
+WABG later began airing the series on January 3, 1995.
+In 1994, WABG was one of two ABC affiliates that declined to air the Roseanne episode "Don't Ask, Don't Tell", which featured a same-sex kiss between Roseanne Conner and a guest character played by Mariel Hemingway.
+Contemporary reporting stated that only two of ABC's approximately 225 affiliates declined to carry the episode.